Team-Osiris-HR/BlueOcean/README.md

 #### The item page displays a carousel of the item photos.
 The user can choose a photo or let the carousel cycle through them automatically.
 Users can also post a question about an item that the poster can answer or they can report any posts that cause concern.
 Users can also contact the poster via direct message in a live chat.
 The donation location is displayed on a map on each item page.
 A post can be edited or deleted by the user who created it.

 <img src="https://media.giphy.com/media/f1q8F3J0CsHmyQqgsF/giphy.gif" width=200 /> <img src="https://media.giphy.com/media/4TdHq5DtIF06IiQmMX/giphy.gif" width=200 /> <img src="https://media.giphy.com/media/lNp0gwsXUP6gdUqqsm/giphy.gif" width=200 /> <img src="https://media.giphy.com/media/zsPCksYyhZXivc1oMt/giphy.gif" width=200 />

+#### The item page renders dynamically across screen sizes.
+Here is an example as displayed on a laptop.

 <img src="https://media.giphy.com/media/Tu0zkb61zEYkJN4VE6/giphy.gif" width=800 />